manyu252/BR-HB/README.md

 Those are the first issues I want to overcome.

 **Pending work:**
 1. Make the cropped image hover over the video wherever the mouse goes.
+I am learning this animation part now so just levae this for later.
+I want to try this before I get the answers directly.
 2. Further steps also include making the canvas element into monochrome and take only 5 frames per second, but those are easy tasks if the remaining is achieved.

 That is the whole plan.
 It is not the penultimate objective but this will give a good grasp on the project.